cz75ww/DemoSession/README.md

 ## Web health check script
 #### The goal of this script is to check the health of webpage
 ##### Requirements:
 * Create AWS SNS topic in order to send the email with the notification.
-Link to check how to create AWS SNS [CreateSNSTopic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html)
+Link: [How2CreateSNSTopic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html)
 * AWS Cli installed on job server that will be run the script.
 For example, linux cron
 * AWS profile configured